dev-pasa/data-structures-and-algorithms/Challenges/KthNodeFromEnd/README.md

 #Challenge
 Write a function where given a list, find the kth node from the last node.

+#Approach & Efficiency
+Find the nth node using while loop

 #Solution
 I did two loops for this problem.
 First to find the count of the list, then to count backward to the kth node.
 Given a kth value, when the loop starts from the end, the current head stops at the kth node.